Curricular Practical Training (CPT) Guidelines and Application Procedures

-Guidlines are available for the student's divison chair to read for CPT requirements and division chair responsibilities.
+Guidelines are available for the student's division chair to read for CPT requirements and division chair responsibilities.

 *CPT is not guaranteed.
 Your application must clearly show how your proposed training is integral in your academic program and that it satisfies the academic objectives stated in your current Division II/III contract.

-Mail OR submit in person your ORIGINAL and COMPLETED application to O.C.
-Gorman, international student advisor, at the MISS office (2nd floor of the CC, room 202) no later than two weeks before proposed first day of training (and no earlier than three weeks prior to first day of training):
+Mail OR submit in person your ORIGINAL and COMPLETED application to the MISS office (2nd floor of the CC, room 202) no later than two weeks before proposed first day of training (and no earlier than three weeks prior to first day of training):

 Multicultural and International Student Services, Hampshire College

 Only original documents will be accepted for CPT I-20 issuance.
 DO NOT SUBMIT DOCUMENTS INDIVIDUALLY.
 Electronic or faxed submissions are NOT accepted.

 - CPT Student Information Form and Application Cover Sheet

 - Division Chair Recommendation Letter printed on Hampshire letterhead (Division Chair Guidelines here.)

 - Current division contract (must be printed from The Hub and marked filed with central records), which reflects the approval from your committee AND clearly names the internship and descibes how this specific internship and the assigned duties correlates to the division work, purpose, and necessity of the training in order to fulfill division requirements.

 - Class schedule (must be printed from The Hub) for the semester you will engage in CPT or if summer CPT submit class schedule showing pre-registration for the next semester.